Bylaws of the National Association of Secretaries of State

 1. SUBSTANTIVE STANDING COMMITTEES

-The substantive standing committees of the Association shall be: the Business Services Committee, the International Relations Committee, the Voter Participation Committee, the Elections Committee, the State Heritage and the Securities Committee.
+The substantive standing committees of the Association shall be: the Business Services Committee, the Cybersecurity Committee, the Elections Committee, the International Relations Committee, the Securities and the State Heritage Committee.

 2. OPERATIONAL STANDING COMMITTEES

 The operational standing committees of the Association shall consist of the Executive Board, the Nominations & Credentials Committee, the Awards Committee and the Corporate Affiliate Advisory Committee.

 The President-Elect shall serve as its chair.
 The committee shall consist of the President, President-Elect and the immediate Past-President of the Association.
 The President shall have the option of appointing other members to the committee.
 The Committee shall be charged with soliciting candidates for the office of this Association, certifying the eligibility of the candidates thereof and promulgating rules for the conduct of elections.

 At the winter meeting, the committee chair may ask the regional vice-presidents to contact those within their regions for nominees for the next committee officers' appointments which shall be voted on during the upcoming annual conference business meeting.

 During the Annual Conference, the President may make appointments to this committee.
 The Nominations and Credentials Committee will be charged with soliciting candidates for the offices of this Association, certifying the eligibility of the candidates thereof and promulgating rules for the conduct of elections.